 - a.
 Standard high school diploma recognized by their local school district. - b.
 GED diploma. - c.
 A minimum of 12 college credits through dual enrollment. - d.
 A homeschool transcript with corresponding course descriptions, syllabi, and/or curricular details. - e.
-An ACT score of 15 or above or a SAT score of 899 or above. - 5.
+An ACT score of 15 or above or a SAT score of 899 or above. - f.
+FLDOE Home Education Affidavit (for FL residents only).
+Available online: www.fldoe.org/core/fileparse.php/18379/urlt/HomeEduAffidavit.pdf - 5.
 Submission of an art portfolio via the Arts Supplement portion of the Common Application (SlideRoom).
 Submission of a visual art or written portfolio is required for all majors unless otherwise noted on the application.

-6. While SAT and ACT scores are not required for admission, it is recommended that applicants submit those test scores for academic advising.
+While SAT and ACT scores are not required for admission, it is recommended that applicants submit those test scores for academic advising.